 The design and interior woodwork is credited to Salem architect, Samuel McIntire whose portfolio includes 407 homes.

-Before that, it is documented that George Corwin, the High Sheriff of Essex County during the Salem witch trials, house was located at this spot.
+Before that, it is documented that the home of George Corwin — the High Sheriff of Essex County during the Salem witch trials — was located at this spot.

 The Joshua Ward House is said to be one of the most haunted buildings in Salem.